Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 Qabel Box uses an Accounting server which controls the access to AWS S3.
 Every client who needs write access has to be authenticated by the server and then receives a set of credentials for direct access to the VOLUME.
 Qabel Box also directly uses AWS S3 to store the blocks and metadata.

+## Accounting server

+The accounting server controls write access to the S3 bucket.
+Registered users (not identities!) can request temporary credentials for AWS.
+All data is sent as JSON and UTF-8.

+### Login
+The login method grants a new authentication token.

+* Ressource: /api/v0/auth/login
+* Method: POST
+* Request data: `{username: STR, password: STR}`
+* Response data: `{key: STR}`

+The authentication token is used by including the header "Authorization" with the value "Token " concatenated with the key.

+For example: `Authorization: Token 70373def6f3766ab1782700cba4404`

+For every method except login, this authorization header is required.

+### Token
+The token ressource controls the federation token.

+* Ressource: /api/v0/token
+* Method: POST
+* Request data: None
+* Response data: `{AccessKeyId: STR, SecretAccessKey: STR, SessionToken: STR}`

+### Prefix
+The prefix ressource controls all prefixes of the user.
+All prefixes are fully qualified URLs.

+Create a new prefix:

+* Ressource: /api/v0/prefix
+* Method: POST
+* Request data: None
+* Response data: `{prefix: STR}`

+Get a list of available prefixes

+* Ressource: /api/v0/prefix
+* Method: GET
+* Request data: None
+* Response data: `{prefixes: [STR]}`

 ## Structure of a VOLUME

 A Volume consists of metadata files and blocks.
 Every VOLUME has a metadata file at VOLUME/\<index\> which is the starting point and contains references to other objects.
 All file names on S3 are UUIDs.